rebrec/dodo-script-manager/Readme.md

   $global:DODO_SCRIPT_VERSION    = "1.0"
 ```

-Thoses 2 informations will be uploaded to **Dodo Server** and will allow the administrator (you) to allow or
+Thoses 2 informations will be uploaded to **Dodo Server** and will allow the administrator
-not the execution of this specific script on a specific computer for instance based on the scriptname and the script version.
+(you) for each script name and version, to allow or not the execution of this specific
+script on a specific computer or for a specific user (by adding thoses computers
+or users to the script's "tester" list).

 Please note that thoses 2 variables are just strings, so the version number could be anything and not only numerical value.